Skip to content

 If your edge is Traefik, follow the Traefik plugin guide instead of picking a firewall format.

-Reference firewall fetch cadence vs. ELLIO update frequency
+Firewall fetch cadence vs. ELLIO update frequency

 There are two cadences in play: